Southampton-RSG/2015-09-17-southampton/novice/git/04-history.md

 +The two moons may be a problem for Wolfman
 +But the Mummy will appreciate the lack of humidity
 ~~~

-That's the right answer,
+So that's all the changes since our first commit.
-but typing random 40-character strings is annoying,
+That's the right answer,but typing random 40-character strings is annoying,
 so Git lets us use just the first **seven**:

 ~~~ {.bash}